open-company/open-company-storage/README.md

 On the left nav bar there is a 'Manage' option.
 Click that and then choose the 'Webhooks' item in the middle of the page.
 Add your ngrok URL and choose 'JSON encoding' for the template option.

+Set the `project.clj` or environment variables for the Ziggeo API token and key (see below).

 #### Configuration